Aaron G Neyer

 Tai Ji

 I'm a student of Tai Ji, and occasionally a teacher of it.
-This practice connects me to embodiment and flow, and to my dad who first taught me to dance this way.
+This practice is about listening, opening, and exploring — the interwoven dance of opposites.
+It connects me to embodiment and flow, and to my dad who first taught me to move this way.
 I study with Chungliang Al Huang and practice with my stepmom Laurie, continuing a lineage of movement and presence.
+Practicing Unforced →

 Unforced Development